dogsheep/github-to-sqlite/README.md

 By default it will stop as soon as it sees a commit that has previously been retrieved.
 You can force it to retrieve all commits (including those that have been previously inserted) using `--all`.

+## Fetching tags for a repository

+The `tags` command retrieves all of the tags for one or more repositories.

+    $ github-to-sqlite tags github.db simonw/datasette simonw/sqlite-utils

 ## Fetching contributors to a repository

 The `contributors` command retrieves details of all of the contributors for one or more repositories.